Microb-vn/pyEasyMountFolders/README.md

 - When multiple mappings are defined for the same host, one network account is used to execute the mount commands.
 You need to ensure that you use an account that has sufficient access to all shares on that host.
 - As you can see in the sample configuration file, you can create drive mappings to subfolders in a shared folder (e.g. create a mapping to a shared folder homes/rob, while the host only exposes the homes folder.
 As result the subfolder homes/rob will be mounted, thus implicitly hiding all the other homes subfolders for you)

-## Configure the script to execute at startup

-t.b.d.

 ## Configure minimal sudo access to be able to run the script

 The script contains both mount and umount commands that need to be executed in normal userspace.
 These commands require root level privileges.
 In order to let non-privileged users execute these commands, you or your system administrator will need to update the /etc/sudoers file.